rodzanto/sm-hosting-kfp/README.md

 <img src="f1.png" alt="pipeline" width="600"/>

-- If you also want to run on-line predictions, you can use the "Predictions" notebook provided.
+- If you also want to run on-line predictions, you can use the "Predictions" notebook provided (Lab #1).

 <img src="f2.png" alt="pipeline" width="600"/>